pgupta56/docs/docs/k8s/core-concepts.md

 - See a pod details  `kcs describe pods/<pod_name>` (Events , Resource alocated , Laster Run status etc.) - Get last status `kcs get pods/<pod_name> -o go-template="{{range .status.containerStatuses}}{{.lastState.terminated.reason}}{{end}}"`

-### Why Label ?
-How to use it
+### Label , Selectors, and Annotations
-- Labels are key/value pairs that are attached to objects as part of Object Spec
+- ***Labels*** are key/value pairs that are attached to objects as part of Object Spec
 - Allowed character are ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.)

-### Selectors, and Annotations
-- The label selector is the core grouping primitive in Kubernetes.
+- The ***Label Selector*** is the core grouping primitive in Kubernetes.
 Via Label selector client/user can identify a set of objects.
 - Label selector can be either equality-based and set-based
 - **equality-based**  .
 Available in type Service , Deployment , ReplicaSet , Job and DeamonSet
 ```yaml